Victoria’s Secret Beauty Kelsey Merritt Looks Amazing In See-Through White Lingerie Top

 Like most of her other photos that she posts, this one has earned Merritt a ton of attention from her fans, attracting over 105,000 likes in addition to 270-plus comments.
 While many fans commented with flame or heart-eyed emojis, countless others commented on how beautiful she looks in the snapshot.
 A few other fans asked questions related to her outfit.

-“OK WOWWWW WE GET IT YOURE GORG,” one follower wrote in all capital letters.
+“OK WOWWWW WE GET IT YOURE GORG [sic],” one follower wrote in all caps.

 “Hi Kelsey, beautiful look!
-As a Filipina we have the same skin tone..what lipgloss do you wear?
+As a Filipina we have the same skin tone.. what lipgloss [sic] do you wear?
 Looks great!
-Thanks!”
+Thanks!” a second supporter on social media asked, capping off the comment with a compliment.

-“If your trying to be a model you are perfect for the job wow you are fine would u like a new friend if so I’m yours,” another wrote.
+“If your [sic] trying to be a model you are perfect for the job wow you are fine would u [sic] like a new friend if so I’m yours,” another fan wrote.

 Just last week, The Inquisitr shared that the model enjoyed a little rest and relaxation at Nay Palad Hideaway in the Philippines.
-In one of the more sexy photo from her trip, Kelsey appears front and center in the photo — posing for the camera like she does so very well.
-The model wears her long, dark locks down and at her side and still looks stunning without a stitch of makeup.
-On top, the stunner dons a tiny black bikini that barely even covers her chest and on the bottom, she rocks a skintight and sexy leopard-print sarong.
+In one of the more sexy photos from her trip, Kelsey appears front and center.
+The model wears her long dark locks down and at her side, and still looks stunning without a stitch of makeup on.
+On top, the stunner dons a tiny black bikini that barely even covers her chest, and on the bottom, she rocks a skintight and sexy leopard print sarong.

-Like her most current image, this one earned Kelsey rave reviews with 119,000 plus likes.
-Hopefully her next post comes sooner rather than later.
+Like her most current image, this one earned Kelsey rave reviews — garnering over 119,000 likes.
+Hopefully her next post comes sooner, rather than later.